Using low-stakes quizzing and interleaving to promote learning and retention of information in primary mathematics

 The three classes were randomly assigned with a coin toss to each of the conditions described below:

-- Intervention class 2 – LbQ with spaced practice and interleaving.
-As for Intervention 1, there was a delay of at least two weeks between classroom learning and testing, but in addition maths topics were tested in an interleaved fashion rather than blocked practice.
-In Intervention 2, teachers interleaved practice of different types of mathematical content so that newer tasks were mixed together with revision of earlier lessons and maths topics.
+Intervention class 2 – LbQ with spaced practice and interleaving.
+As for intervention class 1, there was a delay of at least two weeks between classroom learning and testing, but in addition maths topics were tested in an interleaved fashion rather than blocked practice.
+In intervention class 2, teachers interleaved practice of different types of mathematical content so that newer tasks were mixed together with revision of earlier lessons and maths topics.
 This meant that key topics were presented multiple times to pupils before the final post-test in this group.

 Summary of findings

-The results suggest that there is promising evidence that interleaving had a positive effect on mathematics progress compared to both the control and spacing groups (Effect Size Intervention 2 (spacing + interleaving) vs Intervention 1 (just spacing) +0.80; Effect Size Intervention 2 (spacing + interleaving) vs Control +0.78).
-The control group performed slightly better than Intervention 1 (just spacing) but there was a small effect size for this comparison (-0.08).
+The results suggest that there is promising evidence that interleaving had a positive effect on mathematics progress compared to both the control and spacing groups (Effect size for intervention class 2 (spacing + interleaving) vs intervention class 1 (just spacing) = +0.80; Effect size for intervention class 2 (spacing + interleaving) vs control class = +0.78).
+The control group performed slightly better than the intervention class 1 (just spacing) but there was a small effect size for this comparison (-0.08).